Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 ## Credits

-* A special thank you to Jo at Tutor Support for taking the time and explaining in ways so that I could understand when my brain felt like mashed potatoes and my confidence was low.
+* A special thank you to Jo and Johann at Tutor Support for taking the time and explaining in ways so that I could understand when my brain felt like mashed potatoes and my confidence was low.
 * A huge thank you to my mentor Simen Eventyret_mentor for all the good advices, feedback and most of all patience.